paazmaya/image-flatify/README.md

 ## Version history

+* `v0.3.1` (2016-02-03)
+    - Reduce linting warnings while separating logic slightly
 * `v0.3.0` (2016-02-01)
     - Using GraphicsMagick for getting the creation date when possible
 * `v0.2.0` (2016-02-01)
     - Include other media files in addition to image files
 * `v0.1.0` (2015-11-18)